 The major background issue was whether the new pope would favor Charles of Anjou and his control over the city of Rome and Tuscany, or oppose him.
 Charles was certainly opposed to the Orsini.

-.At the time of Pope John's death, there were perhaps eight or nine cardinals, though some are not mentioned by the Chronicon:
+.At the time of Pope John's death, there were perhaps eight cardinals.
+Cardinal Simon Paltanieri had died, at some point between December 13, 1276, and February 12, 1277, probably in February 1277.
+Some are not mentioned by the Chronicon: